IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Correspondence between the Yang -- Feldman-type equation and the Schwinger -- Keldysh diagrammatic technique

-Our outcomes at the late-time limit~\eqref{snowman_latetimes}, \eqref{sunset_latetimes}, and \eqref{seagull_latetimes} precisely coincide with those obtained directly through the Schwinger-Keldysh diagrammatic technique for a massive scalar field in~\cite{2022EPJC...82..345K}, while massless limits~\eqref{snowman_massless}, \eqref{sunset_massless}, and \eqref{seagull_massless} evaluated at equal times coincide with~\cite{2020PhRvD.102f5010K}.
+Our outcomes at the late-time limit~\eqref{snowman_latetimes}, \eqref{sunset_latetimes}, and \eqref{seagull_latetimes} precisely coincide with those obtained using the Schwinger{--}Keldysh diagrammatic technique for a massive scalar field in~\cite{2022EPJC...82..345K}, while massless limits~\eqref{snowman_massless}, \eqref{sunset_massless}, and \eqref{seagull_massless} evaluated at equal times coincide with~\cite{2020PhRvD.102f5010K}.
 For sure, the results at the one-loop level also match at late~times.
-Full expressions~\eqref{snowman},~\eqref{sunset}, and~\eqref{seagull} for each diagram's contribution differ from~\cite{2022EPJC...82..345K}.
-That is due to the initial choice of the de Sitter-invariant Bunch-Davies vacuum state for a massive scalar field made in~\cite{2022EPJC...82..345K}.
-Nonetheless, by virtue of our "building block"~\eqref{correlator_massive_free}, the obtained results tend to an equilibrium, de Sitter-invariant state at the late-time limit and turn out to be in agreement with~\cite{2022EPJC...82..345K}.
+Our full expressions~\eqref{snowman},~\eqref{sunset}, and~\eqref{seagull} for each diagram contribution differ from~\cite{2022EPJC...82..345K}.
+That is due to the initial choice of the de Sitter-invariant Bunch{--}Davies vacuum state for a massive scalar field made in~\cite{2022EPJC...82..345K}.
+Nonetheless, by virtue of our "building block"~\eqref{correlator_massive_free}, the obtained results tend to the equilibrium, de Sitter-invariant state at the late-time limit and turn out to be in agreement with~\cite{2022EPJC...82..345K}.

-Hence, instead of developing the diagrammatic technique, one can divine the topology from integral structures arising in the Yang-Feldman-type iterated equation.
-It is possible to proceed with this reasoning up to higher-order corrections, at least for the two-point correlation function.
-In the case of the four-point function, there is another assignment between the notion of the loops and $\lambda$ orders: the connected contribution from the linear~$\lambda$ order in~\eqref{four_point_OneLoop_perm} belongs to the single vertex diagram, while the connected contribution from~\eqref{four_point_TwoLoop} refers to the one-loop contribution.
+Hence, instead of developing the diagrammatic technique, one can divine the topology from integral structures arising in the Yang{--}Feldman-type iterated equation.
+It is possible to proceed with this reasoning up to higher-order corrections.
+In the case of the four-point correlation function, there is another assignment between the notion of the loops and $\lambda$ orders: the connected contribution from the linear~$\lambda$ order in~\eqref{four_point_OneLoop_perm} belongs to the single vertex diagram, while the connected contribution from~\eqref{four_point_TwoLoop} refers to the one-loop contribution.